informalsystems/quint/doc/lang.md

 ```

 **Destructors.** Sometimes, we have a value of a union type that is not stored
 in a set.
-For this case, TNT has the union destructor syntax.
+For this case, Quint has the union destructor syntax.
 For example,
 given an entry from `Entries`, we can compute the predicate `isValid` by case
 distinction over tags: